 - Other areas of past research: VLSI techniques for analogue computation, in particular neural network design; Digital video annotation, for distance learning applications; Stereoscopic display technologies for 3D TV; Teaching quality improvement - using Action Research techniques; Computer modelling of microwave heating of ceramic materials.

 Current.
-C84DEM Dementia and Ageing (lecturer on Dementia and Technology).
+C84DEM Dementia and Ageing (guest lecturer on Dementia and Technology).

 Up to 2013, convenor and lecturer, School of Electrical & Electronic Engineering: Electronic Design (3rd year BSc/MEng/MSc module H63END); Industrial Awareness (3rd year MEng module H64IND); VLSI Design (3rd year BSc/MEng/MSc module H63VLS).